Obsessive-Compulsive Disorder (OCD)

 - During your worry period, focus only on negative thoughts or urges.
 Don’t try to correct them.
-At the end of the worry period, take a few calming breaths, let the obsessive thoughts or urges go, and return to your normal activities.
-The rest of the day, however, is to be designated free of obsessions and compulsions.
+At the end of the worry period, take a few calming breaths, let the obsessive thoughts go, and return to your normal activities.
+The rest of the day, however, is to be designated free of obsessions.

-- When thoughts or urges come into your head during the day, write them down and “postpone” them to your worry period.
-Save it for later and continue to go about your day.
+- When thoughts come into your head during the day, write them down and “postpone” them to your worry period.

-Focus on one specific worry or obsession and record it to a tape recorder, laptop, or smartphone.
+Focus on one specific thought or obsession and record it to a tape recorder or smartphone.

 - Recount the obsessive phrase, sentence, or story exactly as it comes into your mind.